willnotwish/go-adc/README.md

 # go-adc
 Grabs voltages from a MCP3008 ADC connected to a Raspberry Pi.
 The back end is in Go, the front end in Vue.js.

-The back end uses the excellent [go-rpio](https://github.com/stianeikeland/go-rpio) to talk to an [MCP3008 A/D converter chip](http://ww1.microchip.com/downloads/en/DeviceDoc/21295d.pdf) connected via the Raspberry Pi's SPI interface.
+The back end uses the excellent [go-rpio](https://github.com/stianeikeland/go-rpio) to talk to an [MCP3008 A/D converter chip](http://ww1.microchip.com/downloads/en/DeviceDoc/21295d.pdf) connected via the Raspberry Pi's SPI.
 There are many tutorials which show you the hardware arrangement: it's pretty standard.
 Most of them gloss over the (mostly Python) software though.
 I wanted to do this in Go, not C.

-The app is orchestrated using docker compose.
+The whole app is orchestrated using docker compose.

 The back end reminds me of my early days of C coroutines and cooperative multitasking.
 The front end uses Vuex, websockets and Bulma css.

+## Why?

+I needed to monitor the battery voltage on my old Mercedes.

+I wanted to get a feel for what the voltage was doing when pulling up at traffic lights: I could hear a change in the whine of the fuel pump and sometimes see the headlights going dim.
+At the same time I wanted to monitor the long-term state of the battery, which needed charging every few months during the winter.

+I started by attaching my multimeter to the 12V supply in the car.
+But I couldn't watch the meter while driving and it didn't record any activity for me to "replay" later.
+I needed some form of logger.

+## Hardware

+The basic arrangement is shown in Figure 1.
+The battery voltage in the car is dropped to a safe level with a simple voltage divider.
+It is then buffered with a unity gain op amp, before being fed into the ADC3008 A/D converter.
+The sampled voltages are read periodically (*i.e.*, **logged**) by the Raspberry Pi via its SPI (serial peripheral interface).

+I originally started with a Raspberry Pi 3 Model B. I fried it when I accidentally shorted the 3V & 5V pins together.
+A £35 mistake.
+After that I took the cheaper route of a Zero W. I added some overvoltage protection in the form of another resistor and diode D1 to dump overvoltages into the 5V supply rail and limit the input into the ADC.

 ## Usage